 Interaction Geography

-Interaction Geography is a visual method for exploring how people move and interact over space and time in settings like classrooms, museums, and public spaces.
-It builds on ideas from geographers such as Torsten Hägerstrand, and draws from qualitative research, information visualization, and ethical approaches to data collection and analysis.
-The method is supported by two open-source tools: Mondrian Transcription, for manually transcribing movement from video when automated tracking isn’t feasible or appropriate, and the Interaction Geography Slicer (IGS), a dynamic visualization tool for exploring movement, conversation, and video data over space and time.
+Interaction Geography is a visual method for exploring how people and things move and interact over space and time in settings like classrooms, museums, and public spaces.
+The method is supported by two open-source tools: Mondrian Transcription for manually transcribing movement from video, and the Interaction Geography Slicer (IGS) for dynamically visualizing movement, conversation, and video data over space and time.

 Mondrian Transcription